trauber/ts-website-dev/rewrite.md

 ## Gantt Charts (most recent first)
 - The bottom horizontal axis is a date labeled timeline.
 - Dark gray tasks are done.
 - Light gray tasks with a blue border are in progress.
 - Dark blue tasks are to be done after tasks in progress
 - Red tasks are critical.
+- My comments and questions precede each graphic.

 ### May 28, 2020-05-28T17